TeraSky-OSS/gke-pd-label-controller/README.md

 ## Test Functionality

-You can test the controller by deploying a test StatefulSet with multiple replicas.
+You can test the controller by deploying some test resources.

 ```bash
 kubectl apply -f example.yaml